-Investing in shorter maturity bonds can reduce this risk as can investing in premium-coupon callable bonds, which will also be less sensitive to interest changes—as long as the coupon remains higher than market rates.
-Even so, interest rate risk will exist if prevailing rates are lower than the bond’s coupon when the bond matures or is called.
+Investing in shorter maturity bonds can reduce this risk as can investing in premium-coupon, callable bonds, which will also be less sensitive to interest changes—as long as the coupon remains higher than market rates.
+Even so, interest rate risk, in the form of reinvestment risk, will exist if prevailing rates are lower than the bond’s coupon when the bond matures or is called.

 Call and extension risk are two types of risks represent opposite sides of the same coin.
 If a bond gets called at par before its final maturity, an investor is dealing with call risk.
 Typically, bonds are called when market yields have dropped.
 The investor ends up receiving less tax-free income than had been expected and may be hard pressed to find equally attractive opportunities to reinvest bond proceeds.

-One strategy that we employ at Oppenheimer Rochester® is to add premium-coupon callable bonds to some portfolios in an effort to mitigate call and extension risk.
-We see these bonds as strong credits – they are priced to a near-term maturity – with little potential for price volatility.
+One strategy that we employ is to add premium-coupon, callable bonds to some portfolios in an effort to mitigate call and extension risk.
+We see these bonds as strong credits – they are priced to a near-term call– with little potential for price volatility.
 Additionally, they often generate above-market yields long after their call dates.
 This is a case where the inefficiency of the market and its issuers works in the investor’s favor

 Even small allocations into longer-term and/or lower-rated municipal holdings have the potential to produce an increase in tax-free income.
 Our experience has been that managing risk can produce portfolios with a reasonable likelihood of outperforming “risk-free” portfolios.